Common ways to measure share price volatility

 Is volatility good or bad when trading stocks?

-You’d never make a profit from going long or short on a stock if its share price never moved.
-The fact that prices are always fluid in the financial markets creates daily and even hourly opportunities for retail traders.
+You'd never make a profit from going long or short on a stock if its share price never moved.
+The fact that prices are always fluid in financial markets creates daily, and even hourly, opportunities for investors and traders.
 High volatility means that the degree of the price movement has the potential to be sharper than normal.
 This makes higher-than-average profits possible but may also generate higher-than-average losses.

 The most common measures of stock market volatility revealed

-Four primary measures of volatility are used to gauge the degree of risk and potential loss when buying and selling any publicly listed equity.
+Four commonly used measures of volatility are used to gauge the degree of risk and potential loss when buying and selling any publicly listed equity:

 Standard deviation